-Do you find people get nervous before tans?
+Byrdie: Do you find people get nervous before getting a tan?

-It's a real mix.
-It's not necessarily the actual tan they're nervous of, but more the removal of their clothes, makeup and jewellery.
+Jules Von Hep: It's a real mix.
+It's not necessarily the actual tan they're nervous of, but more the removal of their clothes, makeup, and jewelry.
 For me, they bare all.
 It's my job, however, to make people feel extremely comfortable in seconds.
-I find they usually get themselves worked up on the journey to me—especially if they have never had a spray tan before.
-Those first-time clients don't know what to expect, and I can see it in their face pretty quickly.
+I find they usually get themselves worked up on the journey to me—especially if they have never had a tan before.
+Those first-time spay tan clients don't know what to expect, and I can see it in their faces pretty quickly.

 I once had a client who was so nervous about taking her clothes off that I offered to take mine off too so she would feel better and less self-conscious.
 She laughed nervously and said, "Okay!"
 So I did.
 I stood there with all my wobbly bits out and we laughed.
 I gave her a spray tan, and she cried after at how silly she'd been.
 It was a real moment for us both.

 Byrdie: What are the common excuses or statements people make before a spray tan?

 JVH: Apart from my husband, I haven't had someone see me naked in years.